The

 that day to this, the mandolin is still developing, stylistically

-varied, but more importantly, tonal qualities linked to different
+varied, but more importantly, its tonal qualities are linked to

-genres of music, such as Bluegrass, Celtic, old timey, country and
+different genres of music, such as Bluegrass, Celtic, old timey,

-popular.
-There has even been a resurgence of interest in classical
+country and popular.
+There has even been a resurgence of interest

 The Pinkham Guitars • The